 ANNUALLY, 15000 TONS OF WASTE PET BOTTLES ARE PRODUCED IN NEPAL OUT OF WHICH ONLY 12000 TONS OF WASTE PET BOTTLES ARE RECOLLECTED AND 10000 TONS OF THEM ARE EXPORTED ILLEGALLY.

 Although there are small recycling factories in Nepal, there lacks a sturdy mechanism to recycle PET bottles.
-Among the 12000 tons of waste PET bottles recollected annually in Nepal, 10000 tons of them are exported illegally to India.
-This statistics made us realize that this informal economy can be legalized with higher and fairer revenue generation for the Nepali market itself.
+Among the 12000 tons of waste PET bottles are recollected annually in Nepal, 10000 tons of them are exported illegally to India.
+These statistics made us realize that this informal economy can be legalized with higher and fairer revenue generation for the Nepali market itself.

 Waste PET bottles recollected by small and big kabaadis in our network are sent to our recycling unit in Chitwan.
 Here the waste PET bottles are baled and then sent to Essel Industries for recycling.